Wednesday, September 27, 2023

 A Child of the Indian Race: A Story of Return (Minnesota Historical Society Press 2022) by Sandy White Hawk, director of healing programs at the National Native American Boarding School Healing Coalition

-Moderated by attorney and advocate Angela Burton, this panel will deepen our understanding by providing a historical grounding for the family separation practices and policies that we see today.
-Topics will include:
+Moderated by attorney and advocate Angela Burton, this panel deepened our understanding by providing a historical grounding for the family separation practices and policies that we see today.
+Topics included:

 • Native American “boarding schools”, the Indian Adoption Project and the inter-generational effects of these practices;